by Brad Polumbo –

 Content syndicated from Fee.org (FEE) under Creative Commons license.

-Inflation Will Cost the Average Household An Astounding Amount in 2021, Ivy League Analysis Finds is posted on Conservative Daily News – Where Americans go for news, current events and commentary they can trust – Conservative News Website for U.S. News, Political Cartoons and more.
+I Had COVID and Can’t Get an At-Home Test Before Christmas—and the Biden Administration Is (Partly) to Blame is posted on Conservative Daily News – Where Americans go for news, current events and commentary they can trust – Conservative News Website for U.S. News, Political Cartoons and more.